 Based on all the information we collect with these audiences, we make interesting bid adjustments.
 We can do it from Adwords Editor or online, in the Audiences section (online) or in Keywords and segmentation / Audiences, if you do it from the desktop version.

-Once the new campaign structure is launched, it is necessary to carry out a series of basic optimizations to develop their full potential.
+Once the new campaign structure is launched, it is necessary to carry out a series of basic optimisations to develop their full potential.
 Here are some small guidelines that can help you with this task.
 For some it will be necessary to wait some time until enough data is collected to be able to carry out the decision-making process.

 There is a very important factor that can alter the profitability of a keyword, the search terms.
 In the initial phases it is normal for there to be a large volume of keywords in broad modified agreement, with the aim of getting more traffic to the account.
 But this can also attract non-relevant search terms that modify the productivity of this keyword.